 Tourists flock to Greece year-round, but the area has distinct high and low seasons for tourism.
 The best time to visit Greece will depend on what you are looking for.
 Consider the following factors:

 High season in Greece coincides with (no surprise here) the best weather.
-Therefore, tourist high season takes place over the summer season, from June to August each year, which is when you find the most expensive hotel rates, and is when most tourists flock to the Greek Islands, landmarks, and major attractions across the country.
+Therefore, tourist high season takes place over the summer season, from June to August each year.
+Greece experiences hot and dry days.
+This is when you find the most expensive hotel rates, and is when most tourists flock to the Greek Islands, landmarks, and major attractions across the country.
 You’ll also encounter overbooked ferries and flights during this time.

 Most savvy tourists will tell you that the best time for a Greek vacation is during the shoulder season (Spring and Fall).
 These seasons still feature fantastic weather, and the water is plenty warm enough to swim.
 In fact, even the Greek locals will tell you that summer in Greece is too hot.

 During summer in most of Greece’s tourist hotspots (Athens, Santorini, Crete, etc.), you can expect highs of 90F and above and lows of about 72F.
 It’s slightly cooler on many of the islands, but not significantly.
 During the shoulder seasons, expect highs of about 77F and lows of about 57F.
-Winter is quite a bit cooler, with highs of roughly 60F and lows of about 50F.
+Winter is quite a bit cooler, with highs of roughly 60F and lows of about 50F ( and highs of 15C and 10C).

 Rainfall, on the other hand, varies significantly across the country.
 Athens receives most of its rain during fall and winter.
 Some islands, like Santorini, receive very little rainfall, while islands such as Crete receive quite a bit.